 Pennsylvania

 During the 2010 round of redistricting, Pennsylvania brought new hope that partisan gerrymandering could be litigated in the state courts.
 In that cycle, the Republican legislature and Republican governor agreed on a map that was widely condemned as an egregious gerrymander.
-Across three midterm elections, regardless of the vote share received by the Democratic party state-wide, Democrats were to winning only five seats of the state’s 18, including elections in which it received a majority of the total votes cast for congressional candidates.
+Across three midterm elections, regardless of the vote share received by the Democratic party state-wide, Democrats were limited to winning only five seats of the state’s eighteen, including elections in which it received a majority of the total votes cast for congressional candidates.

 In League of Women Voters of Pennsylvania. v.
 Commonwealth, the Pennsylvania Supreme Court overturned the legislatively drawn plan and replaced it with a court-drawn plan.
 It relied on indirect language in the state constitution.
-The Court ruled violated the Free and Equal Elections Clause because the enacted plan “dilutes the votes of those who in prior elections voted for the party not in power to give the party in power a lasting electoral advantage.”
+The Court ruled the plan violated the Free and Equal Elections Clause because the enacted plan “dilutes the votes of those who in prior elections voted for the party not in power to give the party in power a lasting electoral advantage.”
 In the subsequent two elections under the court map, Democrats were able to win nine of the eighteen seats.

 Approaching the 2020 cycle of redistricting, the Republicans retained control of the state legislature, but now the Governor was a member of the Democratic party.
 The Republican legislature approved a plan, but it was vetoed.
 The Pennsylvania Supreme Court was now tasked with implementing a plan.
 It heard testimony and allowed for the interested parties to submit plans.
 It ultimately implemented a plan which was proposed by the Carter plaintiffs, drawn by a professor from Stanford University.